CiscoLives/LTRATO-2001/_sources/tasks/task1/step1.rst.txt

     Throughout the lab, you will be working from a virtual environment.
 The virtual environment provides the following major advantages over running Python scripts globally:

-        - **Project Isolation:** Avoids installing Python packages globally which could break system tools or other projects.
+        - **Project Isolation:** Avoids installing Python packages globally, which could break system tools or other projects.
         - **Dependency Management:** Makes the project self-contained and reproducible by capturing all package dependencies in a requirements file.

-    Cisco recommends that you run pyATS scripts from the virtual environment.
+    Cisco recommends you run pyATS scripts from the virtual environment.
 The keyword (pyats) at the beginning of each line indicates that you are working from a virtual environment.

 #.
 Change to the directory that contains the lab files: